eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

-   select pin with `slave_select`. `mode` in one of :data:`.MODE_MASTER` and :data:`.MODE_SLAVE`. `speed` is only used by the master. `polarity` is the bus idle logic level. `phase` controls if sampling are done on falling or rising clock edges..
+   select pin with `slave_select`. `mode` in one of :data:`.MODE_MASTER` and :data:`.MODE_SLAVE`. `speed` is only used by the master. `polarity` is the bus idle logic level. `phase` controls if sampling are done on falling or rising clock edges.

    Here is an example of how to create a SPI driver and write 4 bytes to the slave.